-- Printed books, irrespective of language or date of publication, can be accessed through the online catalogue.
+- Printed books, irrespective of language or date of publication, can be accessed through the catalogue.
 Romanisation is used for non-Latin script records, but currently efforts are being undertaken to create records in vernacular script.
 It is possible to refine your search with criteria such as year of publication, material type or language.
 Manuscripts are always provided with a prefix ‘Or.’ and an accession number.
-They are gradually being added to the online catalogue, but a considerable number remain available only through printed scholarly catalogues, usually organised according to language.
+They are gradually being added to the catalogue, but a considerable number remain available only through printed scholarly catalogues, usually organised according to language.

-For a growing number of collections in individual languages, on selected topics or originating from specific individuals, so-called collection guides are available via the online catalogue, with further information on the contents, the available printed catalogues or other resources, and access.
+For a growing number of collections in individual languages, on selected topics or originating from specific individuals, so-called collection guides are available via the catalogue, with further information on the contents, the available printed catalogues or other resources, and access.